 If the PGC and PAR pair/triad determine there is sufficient data to substantiate underperformance concerns, an intake meeting is scheduled.
-The PGC notifies the director of DPGS, the director and the assistant director of the Office of Certification and Staffing, the referring administrator/supervisor, the employee, and other stakeholders of the scheduled date.
+The PGC notifies the director of DPGS, the director and the assistant director of Human Capital Management, the referring administrator/supervisor, the employee, and other stakeholders of the scheduled date.
 Until the notification occurs, the employee is eligible to participate in the voluntary transfer process.
 If the employee has an application in progress before the initial intake meeting is scheduled, it will not be interrupted; the employee will be allowed to interview and accept a position if it is offered.